|Title:||The Branca Family Head Coach for Harvard Women's Soccer|

 • 19 First Team All-Ivy players

 • 2 Academic All-Americans

 • 10 Ivy All-Academic Team selections

-The fifth head coach in Harvard women’s soccer history, Ray Leone completed his seventh season at the helm of the Crimson in 2013.
+The fifth head coach in Harvard women’s soccer history, Ray Leone completed his eighth season at the helm of the Crimson in 2014.

 Leone also guided multiple players to individual accolades.
 Margaret “Midge” Purce was named the Ivy League Rookie and Player of the Year, as well as a unanimous selection to the Ancient Eight first team.
 Senior captain Peyton Johnson (unanimous) and sophomore Haley Washburn also earned first team accolades to give Harvard the most selections since 2011.
 Junior defender Erika Garcia, junior midfielder Meg Cascells-Hamby and junior goalkeeper Cheta Emba were named to the All-Ivy second team.
 Junior midfielder Marie Margolius earned an All-Ivy honorable mention.